-The embeddings $z_i^{\text{seq}}$ and $z_i^{\text{text}}$ are then aligned using one of three cross-modal contrastive losses (Fig.~\ref{fig:pipeline}I), while keeping the text encoder fixed.
-The updated transaction embeddings $\left(z_i^{\text{seq}}\right)^{'}$ (Fig.~\ref{fig:pipeline}H), aligned with the textual representations, are evaluated on downstream tasks such as churn prediction (Fig.~\ref{fig:pipeline}j).
+The embeddings $z_i^{\text{seq}}$ and $z_i^{\text{text}}$ are then aligned using one of three cross-modal contrastive losses (Fig.~\ref{fig:pipeline}i), while keeping the text encoder fixed.
+The updated transaction embeddings $\left(z_i^{\text{seq}}\right)^{'}$ (Fig.~\ref{fig:pipeline}h), aligned with the textual representations, are evaluated on downstream tasks such as churn prediction (Fig.~\ref{fig:pipeline}j).
 Appendix \ref{sec:appendixset} provides additional details regarding the pipeline.

-To perform cross-modal alignment, we introduce three contrastive heads: Symmetric Softmax, Pairwise Binary, and Orthogonal Regularized.
-Each was inspired by prior work on multimodal learning~\citep{radford2021learning, zhai2023sigmoid, jiang2023understanding}.
-These heads differ in their alignment geometry and regularization, and we refer to them as \methodname[\ref{eq:softmax}], \methodname[\ref{eq:pair}], and \methodname[\ref{eq:reg}], respectively.
-All three heads use frozen text encoders and update only the transaction encoder.
+To perform cross-modal alignment, we introduce two different contrastive heads: Symmetric Softmax and Orthogonal Regularized.
+Each was inspired by prior work on multimodal learning~\citep{radford2021learning, jiang2023understanding}.
+These heads differ in their alignment geometry and regularization, and we refer to them as \methodname[\ref{eq:softmax}], and \methodname[\ref{eq:reg}], respectively.
+Both heads use frozen text encoders and update only the transaction encoder.
 Downstream tasks are evaluated using the resulting $\left(z_i^{\text{seq}}\right)^{'}$, while the textual modality provides semantically grounded alignment by enriching the training signal with contextual knowledge of categorical attributes that the sequence encoder alone cannot interpret.\\ \textbf{\methodname[\ref{eq:softmax}]: Symmetric Softmax Contrastive Head} promotes bidirectional alignment between modalities using a symmetric InfoNCE-style loss:

-where The second term, $\mathcal{L}_{\text{text} \rightarrow \text{seq}}$, is defined similarly with the roles of sequence and text reversed.
-Here, $\langle \cdot, \cdot \rangle$ denotes the cosine similarity between the L2-normalized embeddings of the sequence ($z_i^{\text{seq}}$) and the corresponding text ($z_i^{\text{text}}$), and $\tau$ is a temperature hyperparameter controlling the sharpness of the similarity distribution.\\ \textbf{\methodname[\ref{eq:pair}]: Pairwise Binary Contrastive Head} applies sigmoid-based supervision across all sequence-description pairs in the batch: